w3c/baggage/README.md

 is to share this with the community so that various tracing and diagnostics products can operate together.

-## Reference Implementations
+## Known Implementations

-OpenTelemetry provides a reference implementation of the baggage specification.
+OpenTelemetry provides an implementation of the baggage specification.
 You can find details at [OpenTelemetry API](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/baggage/api.md).
 OpenTelemetry SDK ships a BaggagePropagator and enables it by default.
 For example, the .NET version of it is [here](https://github.com/open-telemetry/opentelemetry-dotnet/blob/5ddf9a486e755c53ab73debf87286a934fcbbb51/src/OpenTelemetry.Api/Context/Propagation/BaggagePropagator.cs) and it is documented [here](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Api/README.md#baggage-api).

 Another system that supports the baggage concept is .NET.
 It supports it as part of the [System.Diagnostics.Activity class](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/System/Diagnostics/Activity.cs) and it is documented [here](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-5.0).
 However, it is not a strict reference implementation: for example, it doesn't enforce the same character set or limits.